-- Possession, use, or distribution of any illegal drugs - Harassment, bullying, profanity, vulgar language or gestures, or bad-mouthing (i.e., using words or actions that intimidate, threaten, demean, degrade, or persecute others), which includes public complaints about event policies, decisions, or protocols outside of the appropriate channels. - Failure to follow rules - Abusing or neglecting a horse or unsafe horsemanship - Unethical practices in horse-related transactions - Attempting to garner favoritism from judges or otherwise influence competition outcomes - Any verbal or physical act of discourtesy toward a judge, fellow competitor, event official, show staff, or Kentucky Horse Park staff member on the part of a trainer or associated individual - Theft, vandalizing, or willfully damaging the property of others - Accusing other participants of any of the above in public settings; if a participant has concerns about another participant's behavior, that person should notify RRP staff via appropriate channels.
+- Possession, use, or distribution of any illegal drugs - Harassment, bullying, profanity, vulgar language or gestures, or bad-mouthing (i.e., using words or actions that intimidate, threaten, demean, degrade, or persecute others), which includes public complaints about event policies, decisions, or protocols outside of the appropriate channels - Failure to follow rules - Abusing or neglecting a horse or unsafe horsemanship - Unethical practices in horse-related transactions - Attempting to garner favoritism from judges or otherwise influence competition outcomes - Any verbal or physical act of discourtesy toward a judge, fellow competitor, event official, show staff, or Kentucky Horse Park staff member on the part of a trainer or associated individual - Theft, vandalizing, or willfully damaging the property of others - Theft of photography from RRP marketing and/or show photography services - Accusing other participants of any of the above in public settings; if a participant has concerns about another participant's behavior, that person should notify RRP staff via appropriate channels.
 See Complaints section below.